jsthomas/jsthomas.github.io/content/map_profiling.md

 but I was surprised to learn there are actually several implementations of `map`, with different characteristics:

-* The implementation above (which I'll refer to as the control) is not *tail recursive*, so it takes space on the stack proportional to the length of the input list.
-For long enough lists, this causes a stack overflow.
+* The implementation above (which I'll refer to as `stdlib`) is not *tail recursive*, so it takes space on the stack proportional to the *length of the input list.
+For long enough lists, this causes a *stack overflow.

 * One can instead write a tail recursive version that takes up constant space on the stack, at the cost of an additional list